Discover IntelliJ IDEA for Scala

-The IntelliJ IDEA Editor is special in a number of ways, most notable being is that you can invoke almost any IDE feature without leaving it, which allows you to organize a layout where you have more screen space because auxiliary controls like toolbars and windows are hidden.
+The most interesting part of the user interface is the IntelliJ IDEA Editor since it lets you invoke almost any IDE feature without leaving it, which helps you organize a layout where you have more screen space because auxiliary controls like toolbars and windows are hidden.

 Below is a list of shortcuts that invoke the tool windows you will most often need:

-An alternative to the Distraction Free Mode may be hiding all tool windows by pressing Ctrl+Shift+F12.
+An alternative to Distraction Free Mode may be hiding all tool windows by pressing Control+Shift+F12.
 You can restore the layout to its default by pressing this shortcut once again.

 Since in IntelliJ IDEA you can undo refactorings and revert changes from Local History, it makes no sense to ask you to save your changes every time.

 Move the current line of code

 Duplicate a line of code